Coding4Kids - Fit for the digital future

 Further information and dates can be found at

-As one of our first corporate partners in Coding4Kids, World Direct is also demonstrating its innovation leadership in teaching digital skills.
+As one of our first corporate partners for Coding4Kids, World Direct is demonstrating its innovation leadership also in teaching digital skills.
 We appreciate the great spirit and support from one of the leading companies in the field of digitalisation and look forward to another successful cooperation in the coming years!

 Mario Eckmaier Founder Coding4Kids

 Visitors to our Innovation Space look into highly concentrated faces.
-The Scratch programming environment is running on the laptops, the sound effects come from the sophisticated games that the kids have devised themselves and are programming with full commitment.
+Laptops are running the Scratch programming environment, sound effects are emanating from sophisticated games that the kids have devised themselves and are programming them with full dedication.

-It takes a lot of persuasion to get the 14 girls and boys to think about something other than their current software project for a moment.
-Mums and dads report that the "flow" state continues into the evening and they are informed in detail about "sprites", "collision detection" and "parallax scrolling" until the tired children's eyes close.
-The morning question as to who was still working on their project after the evening's course is answered with many raised hands.
+It takes a lot of persuasion to get the 14 girls and boys to think about something other than their current software project.
+Mums and dads report that the "flow" state continues into the evening and that they are informed in detail about "sprites", "collision detection" and "parallax scrolling" until the children can no longer keep their tired eyes open.
+Many raised hands are a clear answer to the morning's question if anyone continued to work on the project in the evening.

 ZiiPP...
 Boing! ...RRRRR Boing!